 Nitrous Oxide (Laughing Gas) is the most commonly used sedative in pediatric dentistry and can be used with patients 4-5 years old and older with mild anxiety towards treatment.
 It has a calming effect that helps phobic and/or anxious patients relax during their dental treatment.
 Because it is a mild sedative, patients are still conscious and can talk to their dentist during their visit.
 After treatment, the nitrous is turned off and the patients breaths plain oxygen for 5-10 minutes to flush out any remaining gas.
 The effects wear off almost immediately.
 Nitrous oxide rarely has side effects, although some patients may experience minor nausea and constipation.

-For young children with extensive treatment needs, or extremely anxious older children, we offer in-office IV Sedation administerd by Board Certified Anesthesiologist.
-Only one child is seen at a time and they are continuiously monitored with hospital grade equptment.
+For young children with extensive treatment needs, or extremely anxious older children, we offer in-office IV Sedation administered by Board Certified Anesthesiologist.
+Only one child is seen at a time and they are continuously monitored with hospital grade equiptment.
 This allows us to perform all necessary treatment in one visit and the child has no recollection of treatment being done.

 Sometimes children who are medically compromised and/or who have special needs are unable to safely receive sedation in an office setting.
 When this is the case we can perform their dental treatment safely under general anesthesia at Huntington Hospital.
 This allows us to perform all necessary treatment in one visit and the child has no recollection of treatment being done.
 Currently Dr. Schneider is the only pediatric dentist with staff privileges at Huntington Hospital.

 - CariVu Trans-illumination

 - Dental care for children with special needs